 Visit the team during one of our team meetings, especially in the summer and fall.
 These meetings are held on the first and third Wednesday of every month (only the first Wednesday in December) at EPCSAR Rescue Base from 7 to 9 PM.
 By attending these meetings, you will learn more about the team and how you can become a part of it.
 This is a required step to becoming a member.

 We host quarterly Prospective Member Information Sessions to provide you with more information about joining the team.
 During these events, we invite you to bring your family and any questions you have about joining the team.

 After you submit an application, it will be held until the application processing cycle begins.
-At that time, a background check will be performed and a committee will then review your application.
+At that time, a background check will be performed, and a committee will then review your application.
 If selected, you will be invited to an interview.
-After the interviews are completed, the committee will then make the final selection, and the selected applicants will be invited to begin our New Member Training.
+After the interviews are completed, the committee will make the final selection, and the selected applicants will be invited to begin our New Member Training.

 To submit an application, you must:

 Be at least age 21 at the time of application

 Be a resident of El Paso County